Online BS in Business Administration in Human Resources and Risk ManagementApply Now

 Human Resources Careers

-With an online Bachelor of Business Administration – Human Resources and Risk Management to your credit, you can look forward to a rewarding career down the path you choose.Apply Now
+With an online BS in Business Administration in Human Resources and Risk Management to your credit, you can look forward to a rewarding career down the path you choose.Apply Now

 For instance, human resources managers are employed in about every industry, with a median annual wage of $116,720 (May 2019), according to the Bureau of Labor Statistics.
 The job outlook is promising, with 7 percent growth expected by 2028, which is faster than the average for all occupations.
 As new companies form and organizations expand their operations, they will need human resources managers to oversee and administer their programs, and ensure adherence to changing and complex employment laws.